Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

 \subsection{Magnetic domains}

-When adding the second magnet system (Fig. 3b), magnetic separatrices - separating flux going in the clockwise direction from flux going in the counterclockwise direction - will appear (Fig. 4).
-The magnetic domains outside the separatrices with flux lines passing between the center hole (chimney) and the mirror throat will have favorable curvature for plasma with its pressure gradient directed away from the coils.
+Adding the second magnet system (Fig.~\ref{fig:progress}b), creates magnetic separatrices, separating flux going in the clockwise direction from flux going in the counterclockwise direction.
+This can be seen in Fig.~\ref{fig:mag_domains}, showing the different magnetic domains of the Novatron.

-Flux lines from the mirror throat passing through the symmetry plane will extend through the corresponding mirror throat on the opposite side of the symmetry plane.
-This flux makes up the "inner magnetic domain" (teal in Fig. 5) which is the main plasma domain.
-The mirror ratio, defining the mirror loss cone, is very high compared to Yin-Yang or other minimum-B coil designs.
+Flux lines from the mirror throat passing through the symmetry plane extend through the corresponding mirror throat on the opposite side of the symmetry plane.
+This flux makes up the ``inner magnetic domain'' (bluegreen grid in Fig.~\ref{fig:mag_domains}) which is the main plasma domain.
+The associated favorable curvature and high mirror ratio are expected to support inner domain plasma stability.